Study Abroad Center, 3224 Memorial Union, (515) 294-6792

 How much does it cost?

-The ISU Program Fee for Summer 2017 will be set shortly.
+The ISU Program Fee for Summer 2017 is $3100 for the general summer program and $3800 for the Forensic Program.
 There are a number of scholarships specific to this program.
 Please be sure to visit the scholarship page and apply before the February 15, 2017 deadline.
 The ISU Program Fee includes tuition, housing, fees, insurance, and a social program.
 The ISU Program Fee does not include airfare, extra classes, housing deposit, housing extension, meals, passport, books, and all other additional expenses.
 For more details, click on "budget sheet" at the top of this page.
 A student who gets a tuition free scholarship can expect this program to cost approximately $3500 for everything (housing, airfare, meals, personal expenses, etc.) Students who are not awarded a tuition free scholarship can expect this program to cost approximately $5000 for everything.
 For information on scholarships for study abroad: see http://www.studyabroad.iastate.edu/home/students/outgoing/

 To learn more about the program, contact Ben McKelfresh, email@example.com in the Study Abroad Center to schedule an appointment or call 515-294-6792.

 The program fee includes a social program.
 Additional information is available online.
 Check out the on-line brochure for specific dates, details of the academic programs, the supplemental social program (for an addition cost), and the optional dining plan (£75 per week for 3 meals Monday - Friday)

 The social program provides students with activities such as a tour of Glasgow, a day trip to Edinburgh, and experiencing a traditional Scottish dance, called Ceilidh.